-1969 – In 1969, John V. Lindsay would seek re-election and all of the Club’s energies were directed towards achieving that goal.
+1969 – John V. Lindsay would seek re-election and all of the Club’s energies were directed towards achieving that goal.
 He again was designated by the Republican and Liberal parties but faced a challenge for the Republican nomination from Staten Island Senator John J. Marchi.
 Despite the hard work of Club members and other Lindsay campaigners, when the results came in on Primary Night, the winner was Senator Marchi, who also had the Conservative party nomination.
 The Democratic candidate who won his party’s primary was City Comptroller Mario A. Procaccino, a product of the Bronx Democratic organization who had benefited in the Primary Election by the vote being split among the “reform” Democratic candidates for the mayoral nomination.
 The defeat of Mayor Lindsay in the Republican Primary shocked his supporters gathered at his headquarters that night and cast a pall on the gathering until “reform” Democrats began to show up and, one by one, pledged their support to John V. Lindsay and said that they would become active in his campaign.
 This crossing of party lines would be the basis of the Lindsay victory that November but it would have a deleterious effect on the Republican party locally in the years to come.
 The Club maintained 1,500 members on its rolls.

 1971 – John Lindsay switched his party registration to that of a Democrat – many in his administration did the same – and announced that he was a candidate for the 1972 Democratic presidential nomination.
 Although he eventually failed to garner the nomination, he had the support of many Club members, principally those who were part of his administration.

-1975 – Membership approved an amendment to the Club Bylaws allowing women to apply for membership in the New York Young Republican Club.
+1975 – The membership approved an amendment to the Club Bylaws allowing women to apply for membership in the New York Young Republican Club.
 Ellen Tencza becomes the first woman to lead the New York Young Republican Club.
 Former Club member David Rockefeller becomes Chairman of the Council on Foreign Relations.